-Working to ensure that youth aging-out of Foster Care have a place to belong in the Chippewa Valley.
+We are working to ensure that youth aging-out of Foster Care have a place to belong in the Chippewa Valley.
+Donate here.

 That's how many youth aging out of foster care will become homeless.
 These young people are expected to succeed on their own long before their peers.

 Sign up for our mailing list and receive updates on our progress!
 The Smile House is located on the West Side of Eau Claire and will be opening its doors in 2020.